Safety Must Precede the Deployment of Open-Ended AI: Introduction

 \section{Introduction}

-Artificial Intelligence (AI) has achieved remarkable progress driven by foundation models~\cite{bommasani2021opportunities}.
-Across various modalities, these models have shown incredible performance in tasks for which they were designed~\cite{ramesh2021zero, rombach2022high, achiam2023gpt, radford2023robust, brooks2024video}.
-However, they are not yet capable of autonomously and indefinitely producing new creative, interesting and diverse discoveries.
-Such open-ended discovery is key to making progress on problems that cannot be solved by simply following a specified objective.
-Indeed humans use such open-ended processes to accumulate knowledge and solve difficult problems.
-Thus, it has been argued that open-endedness is a key ingredient for Artificial Superintelligence~\cite{stanley2019open, team2021open, jiang2023general, nisioti2024text, hughes2024open}, which could outperform humans at a wide range of tasks~\cite{morrisposition}.
+Artificial Intelligence (AI) has achieved remarkable progress driven by foundation models~\citep{bommasani2021opportunities, ramesh2021zero, rombach2022high, achiam2023gpt, radford2023robust, brooks2024video}.
+Beyond static prediction and generation, recent systems increasingly use foundation models as components in agentic and self-evolving architectures, enabling autonomous exploration, tool use, self-reflection, and iterative improvement over extended horizons~\citep{zhang2025darwin, openclaw2026a, nousresearch2026}.
+These developments move AI systems closer to open-ended discovery.
+Open-ended discovery is key to making progress on problems that cannot be solved by following a specified objective~\citep{stanley2015greatness}.
+Indeed, humans use such open-ended processes to accumulate knowledge and solve difficult problems~\citep{land1997patterns}.
+Thus, previous work argued that open-endedness is key for Artificial Superintelligence~\citep{stanley2019open, team2021open, jiang2023general, nisioti2024text, hughes2024open}, which could outperform humans at a range of tasks~\citep{morrisposition}.

-Specifically, Open-Ended (OE) AI continuously produces artifacts that are novel and learnable to humans.
-This enables it to generate new, complex, creative, and adaptive solutions over time~\cite{soros2014identifying,stanley2017open, clune2019ai,sigaud2023definition,lu2024ai,akiba2024evolutionary}.
-Unlike traditional AI systems that optimize for fixed objectives, OE AI perpetually explores new solutions and adapts to changing circumstances without being given an explicit goal.
+Open-Ended (OE) AI continuously produces artifacts that are novel and learnable to humans.
+This enables it to generate new, complex, creative, and adaptive solutions over time~\citep{soros2014identifying,stanley2017open, clune2019ai,sigaud2023definition,lu2024ai,akiba2024evolutionary}.
+Unlike non-adaptive AI that optimizes for fixed objectives, OE AI adapts to changing circumstances without being given an explicit goal.

-There is a large diversity of systems that aim to be open-ended.
-The Paired Open-Ended Trailblazer (POET) algorithm \cite{wang2019paired} facilitates OE exploration by co-evolving environments and agents.
-The environments become increasingly diverse and complex based on the weaknesses of the agent, while the agent develops solutions that may transfer across environments.
-The Voyager method \cite{wang2023voyager} is an LLM-powered embodied agent for lifelong learning in Minecraft.
-It utilizes an automatic curriculum for OE exploration, a skill library to store and retrieve complex behaviors, and an iterative prompting mechanism incorporating feedback and self-verification to refine executable actions.

-Historically, it has been a challenge to guide the exploration of OE AI toward artifacts that are novel and interesting to humans, but recently Large Language Models (LLMs) have been applied to accelerate this process.
-Since LLMs have been trained on large amounts of human data, they have built an understanding of what is interesting and desirable to humans.
-Recent work has leveraged LLMs as backbones for OE evolution and exploration~\cite{lehman2023evolution,zammit2024map,aki2024llm}.
-This opens up many beneficial applications for OE AI.
-LLMs have shown emergent behaviors in OE scientific discovery~\cite{lu2024ai}, navigating novel environments~\cite{wang2023voyager}, and eliciting truthful answers from LLMs~\cite{khan2024debating}.
-However, with the growing interest and potentially large-scale application of OE AI, we must evaluate and address the risks coming from these systems.